Driver: Mark Hansen

 Brad’s son Nolan is often at the track as crew to make sure important pre-race checks are done, such as securing the hood pin and ensuring his dad remembers to breathe.
 Brad’s wife, Shannon, supports his racing addiction from a far; she can’t bear the dangers associated with racing and prefers the safety of her passion as a dressage rider where she has sustained only a few concussions and broken bones.
 Truly, it’s a wonder they can even get life insurance.

-Greg’s favorite car is his 1959 Bugeye Sprite.
-The car has great history as it was prepared originally for Don Healey; and is kept in very original condition – still showing the Castrol Oil livery – and running with a 948cc engine.
+Greg’s favorite car is his barn-find 1959 Bugeye Sprite.
+The car is truly historic, originally race-prepared for Don Healey himself.
+Greg has kept it in very original condition – still showing the Castrol Oil livery – and running with a 948cc engine.

 Greg is a keen racer and strives to restore vintage race cars to their period competition level and then actively compete, striving for safe close competitive racing.